rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

             - Q : where IP address used national or international
             - Practical Work : Q : what u think that via an IP address of a system , that system can be hack or not?
             - Practical Work : Q : can we access files & folders of a website or not ?
-        - End of the lecture (Doubts)
-            - Q :
-    - Topic 2 : Type of networks
+    - Lecture 2 : Type of networks
         - importance of MAC add
-        - define MAC address
+        - about MAC address
         - versions of IP address : IPv4 vs IPv6
+            - difference b/w IPv4 vs IPv6
+        - Types of IP address + why types of IP address invented + rules for only private vs public IP
             - Types of IP address
-        - each types of IP address
+            - explanation : each types of IP address
                 - public IP vs private IP
                 - static IP vs Dynamic IP
+                    - in dynamic IP
+                        - Q : why static & dynamic IP address introduced
+                        - Q : what's the advantage here
+                        - Q : how we're utilizing 4.7 billion IP addresses
+                    - in static IP
+                        - Q : who need static IP address ?
+                - Eg : understanding Dynamic IP vs Static IP addresses
                 - Practical Work : Static vs Dynamic IP address
             - Rules in Types of IP addresses
                 - Rule for Public & Private IP address
+        - MAC address
             - understanding MAC add
+                - Q : Eg in this Pic , is the MAC address correct or not ?
             - Q : How to check MAC address
+                - Q : in output , why have different MAC addresses
             - Practical work : Q : of getting vendor details of an MAC address (of a device)
-    - Topic 3 : how internet works
+    - Lecture 3 : how internet works
         - about : How Internet Works
             - Q : who give us internet ?
             - Q : now tell are these IP address Private or Public IP address (bought by ISP companies for their network users)